 |Canon T5i« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon T5i|

 |Canon T3« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Canon T3|

 |Hasselblad X1D II« »||Y||stereo||mono||Y||Y||-||3.0||Y||-||-||Hasselblad X1D II|

 |Leica SL« »||Y||stereo||mono||Y||Y||full||3.0||Y||-||-||Leica SL|

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5 does not offer wifi capability.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the T5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the T5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5 was succeeded by the Canon T6.
+Both the T5 and the X1D have been discontinued, but can regularly be found used on eBay.
+The T5 was replaced by the Canon T6, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon T5 and the Hasselblad X1D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.